Rebecca Northan

 Rebecca Northan is a Canadian actor, improviser, theatre director, and creative artist.
-She is known for playing the hippie mother Diane Macleod on the CTV & The Comedy Network sitcom Alice, I Think.
+She is known for playing the hippie mother Diane Macleod on the CTV & The Comedy Network sitcom Alice, I Think and for her role as Jane in the independent film Adult Adoption.
 She is a graduate of the University of Calgary, and an alumna of the Loose Moose Theatre Company where she did her improv training with Keith Johnstone.

 Northan has been improvising and working as an actor for many years, and in 2004 she was nominated for a Gemini Award for "Best Ensemble in a Comedy" for The Comedy Network’s The Joe Blow Show.
 Northan is also a five-time Canadian Comedy Award nominee, and one time winner, for "Best Female Improviser".
 She has made several appearances at the Montreal Just For Laughs Comedy Festival in the World Improv Games, and was a member of The Second City Toronto mainstage cast.
 She has also appeared as a guest host on CBC's This Hour Has 22 Minutes, as well as having appeared in the feature films The Rocker and Mr. Magorium's Wonder Emporium.
 She also co-stars in the Showcase series The Foundation, directed by Michael Dowse.

 As a theatre actor, Northan has worked across Canada including Theatre Calgary, Manitoba Theatre Centre, Fringe Theatre Adventures (Edmonton), Quest Theatre (touring theatre for young people) and Alberta Theatre Projects.
 In Toronto, Northan was nominated for a Dora Mavor Moore Award for "Best Actress" for her work in Eric Woolfe's Jack the Ripper play, Dear Boss.
 When not performing Northan also works as producer/director.